jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 ![](images/4.%20Command%20Redirection.010.png)

-It does not matter if whether it is a diamond, that can be executed, or a square, that can not be executed.
+It might not matter if whether it is a diamond, that can be executed, or a square, that can not be executed.

-If the definition has a definition as well, this does not redirect the original command object’s definition, because the second definition is *another* definition object, that the first definition is just *based* on.
+If the definition has a definition as well, this might not redirect the original command object’s definition, because the second definition is *another* definition object, that the first definition is just *based* on.
 An object redirection is just a much tighter bond, than a class redirection.

 ![](images/4.%20Command%20Redirection.011.png)